Oscar-GilBe/lab1-git-race-Oscar-GilBe/README.md

 - **Role-Based Access Control**: USER and ADMIN roles with restricted access
 - **Greeting System**: Personalized greetings depending on the time of day
 - **Greeting History**: Track and view greetings (own history or all histories for ADMIN)
+- **Statistics Dashboard**: Top 3 most popular greeted names, total number of registered users and total number of greetings made.
+Accessible only by ADMIN users.
+Available as a web dashboard and a REST API
 - **Session Handling**: Secure session management for web pages
 - **Responsive UI**: Bootstrap 5.3.3 with modern design
 - **REST API**: JSON endpoints for greetings, histories, and users